When life hands you lemons, make lemonade!

 Start and End dates:

 Resource activity is recorded by describing the type, quantity, skills and availability of resources.
 Your workforce is at its productive best when it’s allocated smartly.
 Put simply, each team member’s workload is optimally balanced which enables them to produce their best efforts while supporting other members as and when required.
-Your resource section documents utilization percentages, which fosters healthy collaborations.
+This way, your plan doubles up as your resource planning guide too.
+Typically, your resource section must document utilization percentages, which fosters healthy collaborations.
 Here are some columns that when created, simplify the view:

 This column contains resource information including the role, department, name and seniority of the said resource.
 It also points out the number of people required comprising the team.